 On my last trip to Half Price Books, I had a bankers box full of hardcovers in great condition, and I made about $20, which was enough to cover the cost of some bookends and magazine boxes that I used to finish organizing my bookshelves.

-If you live near HPB, this is a great solution for selling your books.
+If you live near a HPB, this is a great solution for selling your books.
 You pack up your books, bring them in, and then wait at the store while a bookseller appraises your books.
 You can browse the stacks and they’ll call you when your offer is ready.

 The first is through their trade-in program.
-For the trade-in program, you search your book edition by ISBN, and find out if Amazon will offer you money for your book.
+For the trade-in program, you search your book edition, find the ISBN (the 13 digit code typically on the back or on the copyright page), and check if Amazon will offer you money for your book.
 Fill out a brief questionnaire about the condition of your book, and then Amazon will give you a shipping label.
 Once they’ve received the book, they’ll give you an Amazon credit.